-Registration For The Spring 2023 NCVAN Victim Service Practitioner Certification Academy is Now Closed
+Registration For The Spring 2023 NCVAN Victim Service Practitioner Certification Academy is Coming Soon

 The NCVAN Victim Service Practitioner Certification Academy provides practitioners who work with victims of crime with an opportunity to receive 40+ hours of substantial training to bolster their knowledge and experience while also gaining prestigious state and nationally recognized certification to reflect their growing expertise.